 Lindsey Clayton

-and creator of this workout: Lie faceup with hands holding dumbbells placed on the floor above head.
+How to do it: Lie faceup with hands holding dumbbells placed on the floor above head.
 Extend legs down toward floor, a few inches off the ground, making sure core is tight.
 Then, pull knees in toward chest.
 Next, extend legs up toward ceiling, lifting hips off the ground.
 Slowly lower hips back down, bend knees into chest, and then extend back out toward floor.
 Repeat.

 8. Alternating Single-Leg V-Up